kjames88/CarND-MPC/README.md

 ###Test Results

-Using simulator v1.4 I have run multiple laps with a maximum observed speed of 92MPH.
+Using simulator v1.4 I have run multiple laps with a maximum observed speed of 83MPH.
 The car remains on the track, although it does touch paint sometimes.
 Except in case of a double failure as mentioned above, the car should stay off the concrete shoulders.
+With some parameter settings, the car exceeds 100MPH while remaining on the track, but I had more instability issues as described above.

 ![First turn](images/screenshot1.png "First Turn")
 ![Second turn](images/screenshot2.png "Second Turn")